Changes to gamebird licensing conditions

 New and renewing duck hunters are not automatically endorsed to hunt quail

-To be eligible to hunt quail and introduced gamebirds, new hunters must first complete the quail education modules and knowledge tests.
+To be eligible to hunt quail and introduced gamebirds, hunters must first complete the quail education modules and knowledge tests.

 There is no additional fee to add quail to a Game Licence endorsed to hunt duck, and vice versa.